marousiss/readme-generator/generatedREADME/README.md

 ## Description

-This is a command-line application that dynamically generates a README file from a user's input.
+This is a command-line application

 ## Table of Contents